Healthdirect Free Australian health advice you can count on.

 What causes gingivitis?

-Your dentist will examine your mouth with an instrument to measure the spaces between the teeth and the gums.
-This shows your dentist how healthy your gums and teeth are.
+Your dentist or dental practitioner will examine your mouth with an instrument to measure the spaces between your teeth and gums.
+This shows how healthy your gums and teeth are.

 How is gingivitis treated?

 Gingivitis is treated by removing any plaque from your teeth.
-You can normally reverse gingivitis because it does not cause damage to the teeth or bone.
+You can normally reverse gingivitis because it does not cause damage to your teeth or bone.

 You can also improve the health of your mouth by:

 Without treatment, gingivitis can get worse and develop into a more serious form of gum disease called periodontitis.
-This can cause serious problems such as abscesses, receding gums and tooth loss.
+This can cause serious problems such as abscesses, loose teeth, receding gums and tooth loss.
+Periodontitis can be irreversible.

 Symptoms of periodontitis include: